 The single biggest advantage a value investor has is not IQ.
 It is patience and waiting.

 There’s another reason I decided to cover Microsoft right not.
 After periodically checking the blog’s analytics, I noticed that it is an increasingly popular search term.
-Given the returns here recently, I’m not all that surprised.
+I’m not all that surprised given the returns here recently,.

 Now, the company has basically doubled its profit over the past five years.
 It made circa $20,000m in annual income back then, which has grown its current level of around $40,000m.
 This growth explains less than half of the total returns.
 The company’s own shareholder returns program takes up another chunk: the dividend stream kept on flowing – that was worth north of $8 per share – while buybacks added around 175 basis points to per-share profit growth in that time.

 The rest stems from an expanding valuation multiple.
-If Microsoft traded at 14x earnings, then its stock price would clock in at $80 rather than the current quote of $187.
+If Microsoft traded at 14x earnings, its stock price would be $80 rather the $187 it trades at now.
 That doesn’t necessarily mean the stock is expensive.
-By my count it has grown its earnings at an average rate of 10% per annum over the past two decades.
+It has grown earnings at an average rate of 10% per annum over the past two decades by my count.
 Not only that, but its earnings growth has actually accelerated in recent years.
 We also have to contend with the fact that interest rates and bond yields remain exceptionally low.

 All-in-all, the above leads me to conclude that it can carry on doing well in the short-term.
 It could also do very well in the long-term (check out returns from the Nifty Fifty, some of which traded at 60x earnings or more).
 However, there might be a sticky patch someplace in the middle if it experiences another contraction to its valuation.